khashayar-pakkhesal/Stock-Shortage-Notifier/README.md

 3- using the most suitable architecture for the Application layer

-   Decision: I used Event-Driven Architecture for the application layer since it helped for more scalability and throwing events and also it's scalable for managing lots of events with lotf of handlers
+   Decision: I used Event-Driven Architecture for the application layer since it helped for more scalability and throwing events and also it's scalable for managing lots of events with lots of handlers

    Alternatives: Command Pattern, MediatR, RabbitMQ, Kafka